stepper-motor/stepper_motor/manual/MANUAL.md

 While Rails core admittedly [insists on the stylistic choice of denying the users the option of co-committing their jobs](https://github.com/rails/rails/pull/53375#issuecomment-2555694252) we find this a highly inconsiderate choice, which has highly negative consequences for a system such as stepper_motor - where durability is paramount.
 Having good defaults is appropriate, but not removing a crucial affordance that a DB-based job queue provides is downright user-hostile.

-In the future, StepperMotor _may_ move to a transactional outbox pattern whereby we emit events into a separate table and whichever queue adapter you have installed will be picking those messages up.
+In the future, stepper_motor _may_ move to a transactional outbox pattern whereby we emit events into a separate table and whichever queue adapter you have installed will be picking those messages up.

 For its own "trigger" job (the `PerformStepJob` and its versions) stepper_motor is configured to commit it with the Journey state changes, within the same transaction.